 Many factors can make or break a ski trip including the terrain, the resort amenities and the quality of the ski instruction.
 But you’ll also want to consider what’s available to do after the last run, or for members of your group who don’t ski.
 It’s time to talk about that beloved winter tradition: après ski.

 Après ski refers to the range of activities available at ski resorts that don’t involve strapping something to your feet and sliding down a mountain.
 It includes fun activities like snow tubing, ice skating and snowshoeing.
 But après ski is also a state of mind induced by soaking in a hot tub, roasting s’mores by the fire or taking a horse-drawn sleigh ride.

 Here’s an exploration of the tradition of après ski and a complete guide to après ski activities at major ski destinations and resorts across the US.

 History of Après Ski

-The Europeans are known for having invented après-ski.
+The Europeans invented après-ski.
 The custom originated in Norway and was quickly adopted in France.
 The term translated from French is “after ski.”
 This fun tradition comes from the history of ending a long, cold, hard day with mulled wine and friends.